horacio9a/mfc-node/README.md

 It is best to use the Streamlink program.
 Youtube-dl also records well, but it seems that the interruption of video recording must be resolved (it doesn't work for me).
 Ffmpeg as before has a freeze during video recording but there is always hope that someone will fix it in the future versions.
 It is still possible the option of selecting 4 combinations of subdirectory names.
 More is explained in the `config.yml` file.
-It is still possible the option of 'queue' so you can add the model you are looking for at the end of `config.yml` in one of this 2 ways:
+It is still possible the option of 'queue' so you can add the model you are looking for at the end of `config.yml` like this:

 queue: [nm: TheIconicGirl,nm: LovelyClara4u,uid: 34519531]

-or

-queue:
-  - nm: TheIconicGirl
-  - nm: LovelyClara4u
-  - uid: 34519531

-Now we have this three programs for recording live MFC models videos:
+Now we have only this three programs for recording live MFC models videos:

 1. streamlink - mp4 - sl
 2. ffmpeg     - flv - ff